-Your semester will begin with a two-week seminar designed to give you an experiential overview of China’s history and culture.
-SU Signature Seminars and course-related field study throughout the semester provide on-site learning opportunities that simply cannot be duplicated in the classroom.
+Your semester will begin with a two-week traveling seminar designed to give you an experiential overview of China’s history and culture.
+Signature Seminars and course-related field study throughout the semester provide on-site learning opportunities that simply cannot be duplicated in the classroom.

 Fall Signature Seminar

 HST 400.1/IRP 300.1 The Challenges and Opportunities of Southeast Asia – China, Malaysia, and Singapore (3 credits, required)